Welcome to our CORE 6 Person Instant Cabin Tent review!

 The big bones of this tent is that it can be pitched in 60 seconds according to CORE.
 That’s remarkable and we were hesitant to believe them at first.
 But we’ve seen so many first time campers say they managed to do it in about 60 seconds, we’ve got to hand it to them.

 This instant tent can be ready in under a minute, rather than the usual five to ten minutes.
 That’s basically like time travelling to give you the most time possible in your tent.

 Is the CORE tent good value for money?

 If you’re on a tight budget and you need a low-cost bargain to help with costs for your trip, then this probably isn’t the tent for you.
 It isn’t the cheapest tent available.
 Those campers might want to take a look at the Coleman Instant Cabin tents.

 But it is not an expensive tent.
-It’s available at a reasonable price and comes with a bunch of features to justify the price.
-Check out the cost to see if this tent is in your price range.
+It’s available at a reasonable price and comes with a bunch of nice features to justify the price.
+Check out the cost to see if this instant tent is in your price range.

-The instant setup is the key feature of this tent but smaller bonuses like the wall organizer are great finds in this tent.
+The instant setup is the key feature of this tent but smaller bonuses like the huge wall organizer are great finds in this tent.